 For one, they help prevent wind damage.
 In fact, wind is the leading cause of RV cover damage.
 The more wind gets up and under the cover, the more it’ll flap and billow which will quickly lead to it tearing.
 And a cover that flaps a lot in the wind is also more likely to damage your RV.

 That’s why most covers have strategically placed vents that allow the wind to pass through the cover.
 Basically, instead of being a parachute that catches all the wind, your cover becomes a parachute with holes.
 If you live in a windy area, you should definitely choose a cover with vents.

 Another benefit of vents is extra breathability.
-Even if your cover is made out of a waterproof fabric that lacks breathability, the vents will help it breathe.
+If your cover is made out of a waterproof fabric that lacks breathability, the vents will help it breathe.

 If you’re storing your RV for long periods in a sunny, dry climate, it’s also worth investing in some tire covers.
 Tire covers will protect your tires from UV damage and dry rot.
 So instead of throwing money away and needing to buy new tires while the treads are still fresh, just throw on some tire covers anytime you’re planning on parking it for a while.

 *Some of the RV covers on my list even come with matching tire covers!

 10 Best RV Covers That Should Be at the Top of Your List